This post may contain affiliate links. For more information, read my disclosure policy.

 Whichever method you choose, be sure to start with cold eggs.
 It’s a lot easier to separate cold eggs than room-temperature ones.

-Egg Separator Tool
+How to use an Egg Separator Tool

 There are tons of egg separator tools you can buy, but they all do basically the same thing: strain the white from the yolk, so the two are separated.